 - Good Friday and Easter Monday

 - Victoria Day

 - Last Thursday and Friday in August – Acorn PD Days

-In order to enroll in the Acorn ELC, each child is required by the Day Nurseries Act and the Health Department to provide a doctor’s report showing evidence of up-to-date immunization.
+In order to enroll in the Acorn ELC, each child is required by the Childcare and Early Years Act and the Health Department to provide a doctor’s report showing evidence of up-to-date immunization.